manidharanupoju24/my-go-code/README.md

 * what is the entry point in a go program? <br> The main function

 * Which package consists of main() function? <br> package main

+* Type checking occurs at compile time for statically typed languages.
+Type checking occures at run time for dynamically type languages.
+This is the main difference between statically and dynamically typed programming languages.

+* In dynamic typing, a variable is allowed to change its data type.

+* In static typing, a variable is not allowed to change its data type.